codebar/tutorials/html/lesson3/tutorial.md

 ### Today we will be building a styled website from scratch

-The page we will be building will look similar to this [example page]( http://codebar.github.io/tutorials/html/lesson3/example.html "Ada Lovelace")
+The page we will be building will look similar to this [example page](http://codebar.github.io/tutorials/html/lesson3/example.html "Ada Lovelace").

 We will also be explaining in more detail elements that we mentioned in our previous lesson.